 The Scars You Can’t See

-Warmaidens maintains one crucial structural piece from Gravemaidens, but it does it with a bit more maturity and depth.
-It is not completely plot or character driven.
-On the surface the pacing is very much propelled by the action, drama and constant threat of danger.
-It is the doing, scheming and conflict that is at the heart of plot movement.
+Kelly Coon carried over a crucial structure from Gravemaidens, but with more maturity and depth.
+It is not completely plot or character-driven.
+On the surface, the pacing is very much propelled by the action, drama, and constant threat of danger.
+It is the doing, scheming, and conflict that is at the heart of plot movement.

-However, below those actions are often where the heart of the story lies.
+Below those actions Kelly Coon pumps out the heart of the story lies.
 And in this Coon shines because melding the two together is no easy feat.
-Right from the start of the book, before an ear is dangling from a head, a character is dealing with PTSD in a very unhealthy way- through alcohol.
+Right from the start of the book, before an ear is dangling from ahead, a character is dealing with PTSD in a very unhealthy way- through alcohol.
 This isn’t something dealt with lightly nor is it something that just goes away during the course of the book.
 It is something that has consequences.
 This isn’t the only character dealing with PTSD.
 However, each is dealing with it in different ways.

 Some act out violently, lacking the patience and clarity of mind to plot out a course of action that will best accomplish their own goals, often making everything worse.
 Some are wallowing so far in guilt over the past that the more they tried to recoup from it, the more they try to take on, the more they suffer and drown and spiral down.
 And that just makes it worse for everyone around them.

-Women’s rights continues as a main theme and driving force throughout Warmaidens just as it was in Gravemaidens.
-Having an all female army, a ceremony where men get to choose wives is a wake-up call for Kammani.
-Can she both find a way to change these archaic ceremonies but still choose to marry to a man that doesn’t see her as property, loves her for being a healer and a complete person?
+Women’s rights continue as the main theme and driving force throughout Warmaidens just as it was in Gravemaidens.
+Having an all-female army, a ceremony where men get to choose wives is a wake-up call for Kammani.
+Can she both find a way to change these archaic ceremonies but still choose to marry a man that doesn’t see her as property, loves her for being a healer and a complete person?

 Lastly, utter and complete grief.
 It is everywhere throughout this book.
 The utter amount of loss is palpable and Coon holds nothing back.
 She puts her characters through every emotion and you go right along with them.
 The decisions they make, how it clouds their minds and breaks their spirits is immeasurable.
 One or two characters that, at one point I was even starting to think- look I get, they are strong, they are steadfast, they don’t break- finally- even they broke.
 And that was brave writing because everyone has a breaking point.